CamBitter/bike-theft-deterrent-system.github.io/README.md

 Originally, we were interested in a physical lock mechanism as well, but we realized that it would be much easier and just as effective to use a horn.
 What is especially nice about this approach is that a bike may be secured regardless of where it is, without having to rely on a bike rack.

+We also decided that this project would perfectly fit the course objectives and motivations for learning embedded systems.
+We expanded our knowledge of integration of many different peripherals, using UART, SPI, and I2C protocols.
+We learned new ways of handling parallel code with FreeRTOS, and how to deal with the constraints of processing power.
+We were able to identify a real world issue and devlop a solution prototype (as gimmicky as it is in reality).
+Overall, we were able to apply our skills learned throughout the semester into a device that is properly interactable and functional in the real world.

 ---

 # Methods